ci-blox/ci4auth/README.md

 (better instructions coming soon)
 - clone this library
 - run composer install
-- note: currently we include CI4 alpha release
+- note: we DO NOT include CI4, composer WILL INSTALL IT NOW
 - migrations included to create tables: once your database and config are setup, then run the Auth migrations:  php spark migrate:latest -all